-- Maintain your operative dressing, loosen bandage if swelling of the foot or ankle occurs. - It is normal for the knee to bleed and swell following surgery if blood soaks onto the bandage, do not become alarmed reinforce with additional dressing. - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply waterproof band-aids over incisions and change daily. - Please keep steri-strips in place. - To avoid infection, keep surgical incisions clean and dry you may shower by placing waterproof bandaids over incision areas.
-Please remember to change bandaids daily. - NO immersion of operative leg (i.e. bath) Brace may come off to shower.
+- Maintain your operative dressing.
+Loosen bandage if swelling of the foot or ankle occurs. - It is normal for the knee to bleed and swell following surgery if blood soaks onto the bandage, do not become alarmed reinforce with additional dressing. - Remove surgical dressing on the second post-operative day if minimal drainage is present, apply waterproof band-aids over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry. - Please remember to change bandages daily. - You may shower by placing waterproof bandages over incision areas.
+NO immersion of operative leg (i.e. bath).
+Brace may come off to shower.